SwissTPH/healthiar/README.md

 Click on the *Packages* tab in RStudio and in *Install*.
 From CRAN, search *healthiar* and click on *Install* keeping *Install dependencies* activated.

+## Installation from Github (most recent version):
-Run the following commands below in RStudio to install *healthiar*
+Run the following commands below in RStudio to install *healthiar*:

 1) `install.packages(c("knitr", "rmarkdown"))`